Q. What is the Cisco® Visual Networking Index (VNI) Service Adoption Forecast, and what is the relevance of the data it provides?

-A. The Cisco VNI Service Adoption Forecast projects the global and regional adoption rates of select residential, consumer mobile, and business services and applications, as well as the underlying addressable markets (subscribers and users) and relevant devices and connections that support our projections.
-This study includes forward-looking estimates for 27 select end-user application and service penetration rates in three primary user categories: residential, consumer mobile, and business.
+A. The Cisco VNI Service Adoption Forecast projects the global and regional adoption rates of select residential, consumer mobile, and business services and applications, as well as the underlying addressable markets (subscribers and users) and relevant devices and connections that support the projections.
+This study includes forward-looking estimates of the penetration rates for 27 select end-user applications and services in three primary user categories: residential, consumer mobile, and business.

-Q. How does the Cisco VNI Service Adoption Forecast relate to Cisco's other thought leadership programs?
+Q. How does the Cisco VNI Service Adoption Forecast relate to other Cisco thought-leadership programs?

 Q. What are the criteria for selecting services included in the Cisco VNI Service Adoption Forecast?

-Q. What methodology is the basis for the Cisco VNI Service Adoption Forecast?
-What data sources were used to create the forecast?
+Q. What methodology and data sources are used for the Cisco VNI Service Adoption Forecast?

 A. The Cisco VNI Service Adoption Forecast follows a rigorous methodology to estimate and forecast advanced service and device adoption by end users around the world.
 The research makes use of a variety of data sources:

-• Publicly available data from international and national institutions (United Nations Department of Population, U.S. CIA, and National Census Bureaus)
+• Publicly available data from international and national institutions, such as the United Nations Department of Population, U.S. Central Intelligence Agency (CIA), and national census bureaus

-• Independent research and survey data from respected research firms such as AMI, Arbitron, Informa, IDC, Gartner, Screen Digest, Strategy Analytics, SNL Kagan, Nielsen, Ovum, and Wainhouse Research
+• Independent research and survey data from respected research firms, such as AMI, Arbitron, Informa, IDC, Gartner, Screen Digest, Strategy Analytics, SNL Kagan, Media Partners Asia, Nielsen, Machina, comScore, Ovum, and Wainhouse Research

-Cisco VNI analysts have developed and applied extensive data modeling techniques to analyze both supply-side data such as shipments of technology products as well as demand-side data such as user adoption and preferences.
-This approach provides a consistent and reliable means to predict how global and regional populations, addressable markets, devices and connections, and ultimately service adoption rates will grow over the forecast period.
+Cisco VNI analysts have developed and applied extensive data modeling techniques to analyze both supply-side data, such as shipments of technology products, and demand-side data, such as user adoption and preferences.
+This approach provides a consistent and reliable means for predicting how global and regional populations, addressable markets, devices and connections, and service adoption rates will grow over the forecast period.

 Q. Why does the Cisco VNI Service Adoption Forecast include devices and connections forecast data?

-A. A key driver for services adoption is the global proliferation of devices and connections across mobile and fixed networks, as well as across consumer and business segments.
-Providing devices and connections forecast data helps to understand the trends in the market that influence services adoption growth.
+A. An important influence on services adoption is the global proliferation of devices and connections across mobile and fixed networks, as well as across consumer and business segments.
+Providing devices and connections forecast data helps promote the understanding of market trends that influence services adoption growth.

 Q. What other Cisco VNI Services Adoption Forecast resources are available?

-Q. May I or my organization or company use or publish Cisco VNI Service Adoption Forecast data?
+Q. Can my organization or I use or publish Cisco VNI Service Adoption Forecast data?

 A. Yes.
-Cisco welcomes and encourages press, analysts, service providers, regulators, and other interested parties (business or academic) to use and reference our research.
-We do require that proper Cisco attribution be given for any and all Cisco VNI data that is published or shared in private or public print and electronic forms (for example, Source: Cisco Visual Networking Index [or VNI] Service Adoption Forecast, 2011-2016).
+Cisco welcomes and encourages press, analysts, service providers, regulators, and other interested parties, whether business or academic, to use and reference our research.
+We do require that proper Cisco attribution be given for any and all Cisco VNI data that is published or shared in private or public print and electronic forms (for example, Source: Cisco Visual Networking Index [or VNI] Service Adoption Forecast, 2012-2017).